 The BLRPC staff has reviewed its available resources that could be used for providing LEP assistance.
-Hmong language resources may include the Hmong Center of Green Bay and the Hmong Mutual Assistance Association in Sheboygan.
-The BLRPC's Sheboygan MPO Transportation Planner is fluent in Spanish; however, if additional outreach is initially needed to reach key populations, the BLRPC staff can work with the Hispanic Community Council, Casa Alba Melanie and various parish communities in Green Bay or with Partners for Community
+Hmong language resources may include the Hmong Center of Green Bay, the Hmong Community Center in Manitowoc, the Hmong Mutual Assistance Association in Sheboygan, and parishes in the region that serve Hmong populations.
+The BLRPC's Sheboygan

-Development and St. Clement Parish in Sheboygan.
-English literacy organizations can also be utilized where they exist to reach these populations.
+MPO Transportation Planner is fluent in Spanish; however, if additional outreach is needed to reach key populations, the BLRPC staff can work with the Hispanic Community Council, Casa Alba Melanie and various parish communities in Green Bay, with the Mi Pueblo Hispanic Community Center in Manitowoc, and with Partners for Community Development and St. Clement Parish in Sheboygan.
+English literacy organizations can also be utilized (where they exist) to reach these populations.
 In addition, technology-based applications (such as Google Translate) may be utilized.
 The BLRPC will provide assistance at no cost to LEP persons.